LanodArisato/Enterprise-Computing/Project 2/README.md

-# 🚂 Project 2: Multi-threaded Programming in Java
+# 🚂 Train Yard – Java Multi-Threaded Simulation

-## 📖 Project Overview
+## 📖 Overview
-This project is a **Java-based multi-threaded simulation** of a railroad switch yard, designed to demonstrate **multi-threaded programming, synchronization, and resource management**.
+Train Yard is a **Java-based simulation** that models the operation of a railway switch yard under **multi-threaded programming principles**.
+The project demonstrates concurrency, synchronization, and deadlock avoidance while simulating trains moving through a yard with shared switches.

-The simulation models **Precision Scheduled Railroading (PSR)**, where trains focus on moving cars efficiently rather than waiting for long trains to form.
-Each train must acquire control of specific switches to move from its inbound track to its outbound track.

-To avoid deadlock and ensure fairness, trains acquire switches in order.
-If a required switch is unavailable, the train releases all currently held switches, waits a random time, and retries.
+Trains act as concurrent threads, acquiring and releasing switch locks in order to safely move from inbound to outbound tracks.
+Configurations are defined in input files for both the yard and the fleet.

 ---

 ## ✨ Features
-- **Multi-threaded Simulation**
-  - Each train is represented as a separate thread.
+- **Threaded Train Simulation**: Each train runs as a thread managed by an `ExecutorService`.
-  - Threads are managed by an `ExecutorService` with a fixed thread pool (max 30 trains).

-- **Synchronization with Locks**
-  - Uses `ReentrantLock` from `java.util.concurrent.locks`.
-  - Prevents simultaneous train movements through the yard.
-  - Ensures orderly switch acquisition/release.
+- **Lock-Based Synchronization**: Switches are controlled with `ReentrantLock` to prevent race conditions.
+- **Deadlock Avoidance**: Trains acquire switches in strict order; if blocked, they release and retry later.

-- **Configurable Yard & Fleet**
+- **Configurable Yard & Fleet**:
+  - `theYardFile.csv` defines valid track-to-switch mappings.
-  - **`theFleetFile.csv`**: Defines train fleet (train number, inbound track, outbound track).
+  - `theFleetFile.csv` defines trains with inbound and outbound tracks.
-  - **`theYardFile.csv`**: Defines valid switch alignments for inbound/outbound paths.

-- **Deadlock Avoidance**
-  - Trains acquire switches in a strict order (first, second, third).
-  - If acquisition fails, trains release all locks and retry after waiting.

-- **Simulation Output**
-  - Logs every significant event:
-    - Switch acquisition/release
-    - Train dispatch
-    - Permanent holds for invalid paths
-    - Simulation start and end messages
+- **Event Logging**: Console output logs train actions such as acquiring/releasing switches, waiting on holds, and completing movements.

 ---

 ## 📂 Files
+- **Source Files**
+  - `Train.java` – Represents a train as a thread (`Runnable`).
+  - `Switch.java` – Models a yard switch with locking functionality.
+  - `Yard.java` – Stores yard configurations and validates train paths.
+  - `Simulator.java` – Main driver, initializes yard, fleet, and runs simulation.

+- **Input Files**
-- **`theFleetFile.csv`** – Defines train fleet (train number, inbound track, outbound track).
+  - `theFleetFile.csv` – Train fleet (train number, inbound track, outbound track).
-- **`theYardFile.csv`** – Defines switch alignment configurations (inbound track, switches required, outbound track).
+  - `theYardFile.csv` – Yard configurations (inbound track, switch sequence, outbound track).
-- **`*.java`** – Source files implementing yard, trains, and synchronization logic.
-- **`output.txt`** – Console output redirected to file, showing a complete simulation run.

 ---

-## 📸 Simulation Events Logged
-The simulator produces detailed output for:

-1. **Train acquires a switch**
+## 🛠 Tech Stack
+- **Language**: Java
+- **Concurrency Tools**:
+  - `ExecutorService` (fixed thread pool, max 30 trains)
+  - `ReentrantLock` for synchronization
+- **Input Format**: CSV (`theFleetFile.csv`, `theYardFile.csv`)
+- **Output**: Console logs (can be redirected to file)